Top 5 Online Business Ideas You Can Start with No Money

 - May need to spend money on advertising and marketing

 Have you watched a YouTube video lately?
 Of course, you have!
-This is one of the world’s most popular websites, with more than 2 billion users watching hundreds of millions of hours of video each day.
+This is one of the world’s most popular websites, with over 2 billion users watching hundreds of millions of hours of video daily.
 And it’s not all cats doing funny things, by any means.

 You can create a channel in a niche and make a full time living of the YouTube Network.
 No, you’re not trying to create a viral video, so to speak, although if it does go worldwide and is seen by millions, that’s a good thing.

 Instead, you’ll be following a proven strategy for maximizing views of multiple videos on a regular basis.
 You’ll be creating useful content—something engaging that people want to watch.
 And it works in many, many different niches.
 It could be a how-to video or a talking-head video on a topic of interest for people in your niche—the sky is the limit.